-If you live in the USA or far away from Germany, you know that it is hard to find Leberkaese.
-That's why we found a home made Leberkasese recipe for you.
+If you live in the USA or far away from Germany, you know that it is not so easy to find German Leberkaese.
+But it is so good!
+Especially with a fresh baked roll.
+That’s why we found a homemade Leberkaese recipe for you.

 German Leberkaese or Fleischkaese is a Southern German Meat specialty that has become famous all over the world.
-If it contains liver then is called Leberkaese (Leber=liver) and with beef only it is Fleischkäse or meatloaf.
-In Germany it is a warm snack: One thicker slice of Leberkaese in a bun with mustard, or cold as a sandwich with various bread.
+If it contains liver then is called Leberkaese (Leber = liver) and with beef only it is Fleischkäse or meatloaf.
+In Germany it is a warm snack: One thicker slice of Leberkaese in a roll with mustard, or cold as a sandwich with various bread.

 600 gr lean beef (use stewing stake, ground twice)